ADVOCATES CONFLICT OF INTEREST CASE LAWS WITH SAMPLE PLEADINGS

 An application to set aside a consent judgment on grounds of conflict of interest based on the allegation that the plaintiff’s advocate also acted for the defendant’s advocates.
 The plaintiff’s advocates opposed the application alleging that he firm of Kinyanjui Njuguna & Co. came on record on 20th March, 2003 and not on 13th March, 2003.
 By the time they came on record, the parties had already reached a consent, which was recorded on 20th March, 2003.
 The claim failed because court records showed that the plaintiff’s advocate came on record after judgment had already been recorded.

-1.1.4 An Application for Disqualification of Opposing Counsel
+1.1.4 An Application for Disqualification of Opposing Counsel.

 Where an advocate continues to act in a matter where there in a conflict of interest, the affected party can make an application for the disqualification of opposing counsel using a notice of motion with a supporting affidavit.[9]
 (See the sample below)